10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 10. Malwarebytes — Best for Basic Protection

 Unfortunately, Malwarebytes doesn’t have some of the additional features that the other antiviruses on this list offer (like a firewall, PC optimization tools, parental controls, etc.).
-While I’d like to see Malwarebytes add some of these extra features, I still think it’s a pretty good choice for users looking for a decent antivirus program that they can install and forget about.
-Malwarebytes starts at $59.99 / year.
+While I’d like to see Malwarebytes add some of these extra features, you can use it alongside Windows Defender.
+I didn’t experience any conflicts and I appreciate that users can have multiple sources of protection if they choose.
+Overall it’s a pretty good choice for users looking for a decent antivirus program that they can install and forget about.
+Malwarebytes starts at $44.99 / year.

 Bottom Line:

 Malwarebytes is a straightforward and minimalistic antivirus program, offering effective malware scanning and web protection.
-It provides a reliable VPN and user-friendly interface, and it offers comprehensive Identity Theft Protection (though this isn’t included in its standard antivirus packages).
+It works with Windows Defender and provides a reliable VPN and user-friendly interface.
+Plus it offers good Identity Theft Protection (though this isn’t included in its standard antivirus packages).
 Despite some limitations in features like ad-blocking, Malwarebytes is a solid choice for those seeking basic, no-frills virus protection.
 Malwarebytes comes with a generous 60-day money-back guarantee.

 Read the full Malwarebytes review here >